Jackbail4/VAC-Bypass/README.md

 - Blocks ability to find processes loaded onto the system
 - Blocks ability to find modules loaded into any process

+Does it work?
+I had cheat engine opened mutiple times throughout a couple of weeks, still no VAC bans 2 months later, still no bans.
+I've talked too many people who have also used it and they haven't been VAC banned, so yes this bypass does work!

 [Confused?](https://youtu.be/hPbKBwfIC0E)